Maternités autorisées, maternités proscrites

 © Éditions de la MSH

-After obtaining a law degree from the University of Angers in 2011, Marjorie Coulas spent a year studying for a master's degree at the University of Torun in Poland as part of the Erasmus programme.
-In 2011-2012, Polish news was dominated by the likely abolition of abortion rights, already among the most restrictive in Europe.
-As this issue resonated with her feminist convictions, she wrote her Master's 1 research thesis on the comparison between Polish and French abortion laws.
-On her return to France, she enrolled at the University of Paris Nanterre to complete her Master's degree in legal anthropology.
-Her research thesis dealt with the history of abortion rights in France, from the Church Fathers to the present day, seen through the prism of canon law and secular law, a theme she revisited and explored in greater depth for her thesis, also completed at the University of Paris Nanterre, within the Centre for the History and Anthropology of Law (CHAD), which she left in 2023.
+After completing a bachelor’s degree in law at the University of Angers in 2011, Marjorie Coulas spent a year studying for a master’s degree at the University of Toruń in Poland as part of the Erasmus programme.
+Current affairs in Poland in 2011–2012 centred on the likely abolition of the right to abortion, which was already one of the most restrictive in Europe.
+As this issue resonated with her feminist convictions, she wrote her first-year Master’s research dissertation on a comparison between Polish and French abortion laws.
+On her return to France, she enrolled at the University of Paris Nanterre to complete her Master’s 2 in legal anthropology.
+Her research dissertation examined the history of abortion law in France, from the Church Fathers to the present day, viewed through the prism of canon law and secular law, a theme she revisited and explored in greater depth for her PhD, also undertaken at the University of Paris Nanterre, within the Centre for the History and Anthropology of Law (CHAD), which she left in 2023.

 Still passionate about history, she left academia and is currently a probate and family genealogist.